-The spinal cord is protected by the bones of the spine as it travels from the brain out to the arms and legs.
+The spinal cord is protected by the bones of the spine as it travels from the brain to lower back, with a number of spinal nerve travelling across the spine to reach arms and legs.

 To exit from the bony tunnel of the spine itself, the spinal nerves travel through holes in the bones which are separated by discs or shock absorbers.
-If these nerves are squashed or pinched, this can cause pain, numbness, weakness or loss of function in the limbs.
+If these nerves are squashed or pinched, this can cause pain, numbness, weakness or loss of function in the limbs (sciatica).

-The nerves travel to the left and right of the spine through a space called an intervertebral foramen.
-Either these nerves or the spine itself can be compressed by either further growth of bone, instability of the bone, or bulging or bursting of the disc and jelly substance.
+The nerves travel to the left and right of the spine through space called an intervertebral foramen.
+Either these nerves or the spine itself can be compressed by either further growth of bone, instability of the bone, or bulging or bursting of the disc ( disc prolapse ).

 The symptoms to be particularly aware of are:

-- Weakness and numbness in the legs or feet.
+- Weakness and numbness in arms or hand/legs or feet.

 - Balance problems.